How to Make the Most Out of Your Retirement Plan

 If you have children, what stage of life will they be in?
 Maybe you’ll be helping them through college, or maybe it will be time to start spoiling the grandkids.
 Keep in mind that you might want to move to be near them.

 A paid-off home can be a great asset either as shelter or as a source of funds when you sell it.
 Will you want to downsize your home or move to a lower-cost area of living?
 Homeowners who don’t plan to leave an estate sometimes get a reverse mortgage.
 They’re similar to home equity loans in a couple ways: You borrow money based on the equity in your home (the homes value minus how much you owe on it), and you carefully limit how much you borrow.
 And just like with a home equity loan, you can talk to a financial professional to make sure it’s the right choice for you.

 Your Career Doesn’t Have to End

-If you love your job, theres no reason to stop just because youve reached a certain age.
-There are lots of reasons to work during retirement [May 1: 6 Reasons Why People are Working During Retirement].
-Or it could be the time to start the second career youve secretly dreamed of.
+If you love your job, there’s no reason to stop just because you’ve reached a certain age.
+There are lots of reasons to work during retirement.
+Or it could be the time to start the second career you’ve secretly dreamed of.

-Gone are the days of the full pensionat least for most people.
-Instead, todays retirement portfolios often include several smaller streams of income.
+Gone are the days of the full pension at least for most people.
+Instead, today’s retirement portfolios often include several smaller streams of income.
 For example, you might collect Social Security and a small pension, and use some savings to cover the rest of your living expenses.
-Take a look at the Retirement Snapshot tool to get a better idea, and see how your options can affect your retirement income.
+Take a look at the Retirement Savings Calculator to get a better idea, and see how your options can affect your retirement income.

-- Try out the Retirement Snapshot tool and find out how much income you’re on track to have during retirement
+- Are you saving enough for retirement?
+Find out how much income you’re on track to have during retirement

 - Write down six things you want to do during your retirement